erikfransen1/bit11_traineeship/README.md

 ### ANNOVAR
 ANNOVAR is a flexible package to annotate VCF files.
 This program takes an input variant file (such as a VCF file) and generate a tab-delimited output file with many columns, each representing one set of annotations.
 Additionally, if the input is a VCF file, the program also generates a new output VCF file with the INFO field filled with annotation information. <br>
 First step is downloading the appropriate database files using annotate_variation.pl.
-The code is shown in  and next we will run the table_annovar.pl program to annotate the variants in the example/ex1.avinput file.
+The code is shown in  practiceAnnovar/installANNOVARdb.r<br>
+Next, the function table_annovar.pl annotates the variants in the VCF file and draws the output in the INFO field.
+In the practicing run, 4 input files (3VCF and one tab-delimited file) were annotated using teh default setting of table_annovar:

 ### vcfR